ngomaneneo24-hub/Monosonet/sonet/docs/PRIVATE_PROFILES_INTEGRATION_COMPLETE.md

 - **FollowDialog**: Updated to use `PrivateProfileFollowButton` for consistent behavior
 - **FeedInterstitials**: Integrated private profile follow functionality
 - **ExploreSuggestedAccounts**: Enhanced with private profile detection
-- **PostThreadFollowBtn**: Updated to use new private profile components
+- **NoteThreadFollowBtn**: Updated to use new private profile components

 #### **2. New Components Created**
 - **PrivateProfileToggle**: Settings toggle for private/public profiles